-No options will be granted under the 2001 Plan prior to its approval by the shareholders of the Company.
 Future grants under the 2001 Plan will be made at the discretion of the Board, and, accordingly, are not yet determinable.
-In addition, benefits under the 2001 Plan will depend on a number of factors, including the fair market value of the Company's Common Stock on future dates and the exercise decisions made by the optionees.
-Consequently it is not possible to determine the benefits that might be received by optionees receiving discretionary grants under the 2001 Plan.
+In addition, benefits under the 2001 Plan will depend on a number of factors, including the fair market value of the Company's common stock on future dates and the exercise decisions made by the optionees.
+Consequently, it is not possible to determine the benefits that might be received by optionees receiving discretionary grants under the 2001 Plan.
+However, the 2001 Plan currently provides for the initial automatic grant of an option to purchase 10,000 shares of Aastrom's common stock to each outside director of Aastrom upon initial appointment or election to the Board of Directors, and subsequent grants to each outside director of an option to purchase 10,000 shares of common stock on the date of each Annual Meeting of Shareholders, provided the outside director continues to serve in that capacity and has so served for at least six months.